Originally posted in National Pain Report on August 24, 2015

 Most of the people I see are patients that are coming in for surgery.
 I see quite a number of these patients after surgery as well.Read More

-Little research has been conducted that measures the prevalence of fibromyalgia, and estimates vary widely as to the proportion of male versus female patients.
+Little research has been conducted that measures the prevalence of fibromyalgia and men, and estimates vary widely as to the proportion of male versus female patients.
 A 1999 epidemiology study conducted in London found a female to male ratio of roughly three to one.
 However, a 2001 review of the research literature in Current Rheumatology Reports stated the ratio was nine to one.

 When you suffer from Fibromyalgia (FM) or an overlapping condition, just the thought of “physical fitness” may be an exercise in frustration and pain.
 Your muscles already hurt, you feel exhausted.
 How can you even consider exercise when just getting out of bed feels like climbing a mountain?
 The answer is…very carefully.
 But exercise is possible for many patients if it is begun correctly.
 And the benefits may be greater than you thought possible.